 This is the last of four articles in the Failure Recovery series on Start to Finish.
 My own recent failure to launch a board game in 2018, Highways & Byways, is what inspired this detour from the originally planned articles.
 I think that a frank discussion of failure – what it looks like, the consequences, and moving forward – is really important for new creators to learn.

 Failure is brutal.
 Nobody wants to fail.
 Nobody sets out to fail.
 Yet when we take on projects that are bigger than we are able to complete with our skillsets and resources, failure becomes part of life.
 Success often comes from what you learn from a string of failures.
-That’s why today, I’m going to talk about six ways you can avoid despair and move forward after failure.
+That’s why today, I’m going to talk about nine ways you can avoid despair and move forward after failure.

 Step 1: Focus on diagnosing the failure.

 I talk about this in more detail in How to Diagnose Failure & Move Forward as a Board Game Developer.
 Long story short: map out your process, work backward, and see where it broke down.
 This is good for your rational business interests, but I think it’s also good for coping, too.
 For me, I found it much easier to analyze business problems than to handle the raw emotion of Kickstarter failure in the week or two immediately following the cancellation.